-- □ Sign into RUReadyND.com and type in "carpenter" into the search box at the top right, then press Go!
+- ☐ Sign in to RUReadyND.com.
+Type "carpenter" into the Search box and click Go!
 Click on Watch Video and review a carpenter's activities.
 Be prepared to share this one-minute video clip during class.
-(Note: other photos and information about carpentry may be substituted for those found in RUReadyND.com. - List the day's BIG IDEA and activities on the board. - ☐ The following handouts need to be made into overhead transparencies or copied onto chart paper: - Student Handbook page 2, Respect, Responsibility and Teamwork - Student Handbook page 3, Our Destination - Facilitator Resource 1, DO NOW (optional)
+(Note: other photos and information about carpentry may be substituted for those found on RUReadyND.com.) - List the day's BIG IDEA and activities on the board. - ☐ The following handouts need to be made into overhead transparencies or copied onto chart paper: - Student Handbook page 2, Respect, Responsibility, and Teamwork - Student Handbook page 3, Our Destination - Facilitator Resource 1, DO NOW (optional)